Postgraduate students

 Tech and getting connected

-Visit the step-by-step guide to learn how to enrol as a student and in your classes.
+Visit the enrolment page for guidance on how to enrol as a student and in your classes.
 Your academics and support staff will outline any other tech that you need to know about during Welcome Week.

 MyHWU is your student portal which you can access from the website or app – we recommend the app so that your key resources are all easy to access.